vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

         }

-###Binding Adapter with List View
+###Binding Adapter with ListView

 First Let us create the object of our custom adapter.

         CodeLearnAdapter chapterListAdapter = new CodeLearnAdapter();

-Now let us take the reference of the list view
+Now let us take the reference of the listview

         ListView codeLearnLessons = (ListView)findViewById(R.id.listView1);